 Plus, it certainly didn’t add to the Queen’s perfect standards that the Goddess of Beauty continued to be so divinely difficult by still not having chosen an immortal spouse.
 Hera summoned Aphrodite before her and was about to harshly scold the headstrong girl for her overt display of marital indecisiveness, when the Queen of the Gods was informed a gift had unexpectedly arrived bearing her name.

 Hera’s frustration transformed into surprised delight as she came upon an exquisitely hand carved throne made of pure gold that was adorned with the most decoratively detailed arrangements of pearls, opals, and amethyst.
 High atop the throne’s seat an inscription could be read with the words, “Divine Mother”.

-But no sooner had her expression of delight left her lips, when Hera’s chin was pushed down and in, while her head and neck were thrust up and back as if invisibly clamped.
+But no sooner had her expression of delight left her lips, when Hera’s chin was pushed down and in while her head and neck were thrust up and back as if being invisibly clamped.
 Simultaneously, the Queen’s wrists and ankles were pulled down and against the arms and bottom of the throne, as if invisibly shackled.
 It all happened so horrifyingly fast, there wasn’t even a moment for the goddess to scream for Help.

 For the longest time, no one noticed anything was amiss, all the Queen could do was stare in unblinking shock since the bewitched chair had imprisoned the Queen’s ability to both move and speak.

 After soon realizing that no amount of brute force or physical strength could detach his wife from the cursed throne, Zeus commanded that the Messenger of the Gods, Hermes, scan both Heaven and Earth to find the culprit behind this heinous gift whose sole purpose was to mock and undermine the Queen of Heaven for all to see.